lunarlab-gatech/Morphology-Informed-HGNN/README.md

 ---
 ### Contributing

+We encourage you to extend the library for your own applications.
 If you'd like to contribute to the repository, write sufficient and necessary test cases for your additions in the `tests` directory, and then open a pull request.
+Reach out to us if you have any questions.

 ### Citation